PeiwenJi/PeiwenJi/README.md

 ## About me
 - 💻 I’m currently studying at [Peking University](https://www.pku.edu.cn/).
 - 💗 My major is computational biology.
-I’m currently studying deep learning models.
 - 🤩 My career ambition is to become a scientist.
 I like to explore the unknown.
 - 🎼 In addition, I love music and art, such as 🎻🎧🏸🏊‍♀️💃🥊🎨...
 Hope you share the same hobby～
 - ⚡ Fun fact: I am afraid of dogs🤨😣😰🤫